solliancenet/microsoft-postgres-docs-project/labs/03_postgres_extensions.md

     - [Task 8: Export data into blob storage using the blob\_put function](#task-8-export-data-into-blob-storage-using-the-blob_put-function)
   - [Summary](#summary)

 Azure Database for PostgreSQL Flexible Server is an extensible platform that provides the ability to extend a database's functionality using [many popular PostgreSQL extensions](https://learn.microsoft.com/azure/postgresql/flexible-server/concepts-extensions#extension-versions).
-Extensions allow you to add extra functionality to your database by adding and extending the capabilities of processes within the database.
+Extensions allow you to add extra functionality to your database by adding and expanding the capabilities of processes within the database.
 They work by bundling multiple related SQL objects in a single package that can be loaded or removed from your database with a single command.
 After being loaded into the database, extensions function like built-in features.

 You can view the list of supported extensions by running `SHOW azure.extensions;` within the database.
 Note that extensions not listed are not currently supported on Azure Database for PostgreSQL flexible server.
 You cannot create or load your own extension in Azure Database for the PostgreSQL flexible server.

-> Important
->
-> This lab relies on the Azure Database for PostgreSQL Flexible Server database created in **Hands-on Lab 1: Provisioning, configuring, and getting started with development**.

 In this lab, you work with the following common PostgreSQL extensions: